 - The Holy See of the Armenian Apostolic Church, Echmiadzin (UNESCO World Heritage Site)

 - Vernissage Market (weekend flea market)

-- Folk Show (performance to be confirmed in 2018)
+- Folk Show

 This morning we drive the short distance to Armenia’s ancient religious centre and the Holy See of Armenians throughout the World.
 Here we shall visit the Church of St Hripsimeh Martyria and The Holy See of the Armenian Apostolic Church.

 St Hripsimeh is one of Armenia’s oldest surviving churches.
 Built between 395 and 618 AD this church of the ‘classical’ Armenian period was to influence profoundly the architecture of the 10th century revival.
 It has a very sophisticated tetraconch (four apsed) plan and the powerful supports that carry its dome have enabled the structure to withstand the earthquakes that have occurred regularly since it was built.

 The Mother See of Holy Etchmiadzin is a complex that is dominated by the Mother Cathedral of Holy Etchmiadzin, built by Saint Gregory the Illuminator in 301-303.
 This cathedral, which was reconstructed in the 5th century and has been much added-to since, is believed to be the oldest Christian foundation initiated by a state in the world.
 Our visited is timed for the Sunday service marked by the pealing of church bells at 11.30am.
 Inside you may join the crowds to enjoy the Cathedral’s Choir.
 Should a second round of church bells occur, we may be fortunate enough to view His Holiness Karekin II, Supreme Patriarch and Catholicos of All Armenians who traditionally proceeds from his palace into the Cathedral.